-- All editors/submissions to ELPI should be using the Chicago Manual of Style (CMOS) 17th Edition (released in September 2017) and/or The Christian Writer's Manual of Style (CWMS) 4th Edition.
-An online subscription to CMOS is available for \$31.50 from ELPI. - ELPI prefers the Merriam Webster's Unabridged Dictionary.
-This is available online for \$29.95 annually. (http://unabridged.merriam-webster.com/) Please use this dictionary or the CMOS as a reference for hyphenated words and correct spelling.

-3. Writers/editors should have access to Bible software such as Biblesoft or BibleGateway.com.
+- 1. All editors/submissions to ELPI should be using the Chicago Manual of Style (CMOS) 17th Edition (released in September 2017) and/or The Christian Writer's Manual of Style (CWMS) 4th Edition.
+An online subscription to CMOS is available for \$31.50 (or less depending on number of subscribers) from ELPI. - 2.
+ELPI prefers the Merriam Webster's Unabridged Dictionary.
+This is available online for \$29.95 annually. (http://unabridged.merriam-webster.com/) Please use this dictionary or CMOS as a reference for hyphenated words and correct spelling. - 3.
+Writers/editors should have access to Bible software such as Biblesoft orBibleGateway.com.